metacode-io/ex-rose-tree/README.md

 ### So what's a Zipper?

 A [Zipper](https://en.wikipedia.org/wiki/Zipper_(data_structure)) of a given data structure can be thought of as taking the derivative of that data structure.
-It provides a context-aware approach to traversing and manipulating the contents of the Rose Tree.
+It provides an efficient, context-aware approach to traversing and manipulating the contents of the Rose Tree.

 In his foundational [paper](https://www.st.cs.uni-saarland.de/edu/seminare/2005/advanced-fp/docs/huet-zipper.pdf) formalizing the idea, Gerard Huet perhaps describes it best: